Fizruk

 Fizruk (Физрук) is a Russian situation comedy television series.
 The first run started on 7 April 2014.

+In 2015, Fizruk received the TEFI Television Award.

 Plot

 This is a story about the collision of two times: the "dashing" 90s and the "stable" tenths.
-The main character Foma has been the "right hand" of an influential person with a semi-criminal past all his life.
-When the "owner" kicked him out of retirement, Foma decided to return back in any way.
+The main character Foma has been the "right hand" of an influential Moscow businessman with a semi-criminal past all his life.
+When his boss fires Foma because of his "outdated" methods of work, Foma decides to go back at all costs.
 At first it seemed that everything would be simple: get close to the child of the former boss, bend over, remind yourself of yourself and return to business.
 But Thomas' plan collapses on the first day.
 He has to stay at school for a long time.
 Once in a completely unfamiliar world of children and teachers, which is radically different from his usual circle, Foma not only changes his life, but also changes himself.